matthias1232/Plex-Playlist-to-TV-Stream/README.md

 Example Playlist Output is:
 https://your-plexserver.com:8443/library/parts/593852/1555545600/file.mkv?X-Plex-Token=XXXXXXXXXXXXXXXXXXXX&download=1;5287082

+Save the Playlist to:
+/opt/247/your-playlist.txt

+Create a folder:
+/opt/247/your-playlist (without .txt)

 The Service is made for your home usage, so the HLS Stream and ffmpeg are not running 24/7.
 The Stream.php file creates an access.txt file.
 If this file is not older than 1 Minute, the service.sh will start the Service for your playlist.
 After you stop watching the Stream, it will be stopped after 1 Minute.